Femke-r0797855/DatabasesAdvanced/README.md

 # DatabasesAdvanced
 After you install the ubuntu you need to put next commands in the terminal for the file to work.<br>
 <br>
+First you need to install python : `sudo apt install python3.8`
 - `pip3 install bs4`
 - `pip3 install requests`
 - `chmod +x bitcoin.py`